 Using 3D printing is also much more environmentally friendly, because it produces much less waste then the cutting and grinding of traditional manufacturing.

-In the future it will be possible to build very large products in 3D using multiple materials, says Dr Toon.
+In the future it will be possible to build very large products in 3D using multiple materials.
 Scientists are studying termite mounds to understand how they manage the 3D environment to dissipate heat and keep temperature constant despite the thousands of termites living within them.

-The result could create a model for building homes on a large scale for people living in the favelas of Brazil, Dr Toon says.
+The result could create a model for building homes on a large scale for people living in the favelas of Brazil, explains PA.

 Materials that can be used in 3D printing are evolving fast.
 But before they can be exploited for practical applications their physical properties have to be tested.
 MAI is only using 3D to create non-structural components in plastic at present.
 “But we are starting to look at metals such as titanium as a replacement for castings,” says Mr Murray.
 Printing structural metal components for in-flight use is at least five years off he thinks.

 3D printing enables shoes and clothing to be customised to individual’s physiology.
-By the 2016 Olympics, athletes will almost certainly be using sports equipment optimised to their performance, predicts PA’s Dr Toon.
+By the 2016 Olympics, athletes will almost certainly be using sports equipment optimised to their performance, predicts PA.

 It could be like going back to cottage industries, pre-industrialisation.
 A local electronic ‘cobbler’ could make people customised shoes at mass market prices in a fraction of the traditional time for a bespoke item.
 The revolution that PCs and printers brought to the information industry, could be repeated in manufacturing.